pzhengze/Othello/README.md

 # Othello
-A python program based on the Othello board game
+A python program based on the Othello board game.